From Passkey to Wallet: What Product Ownership Should Feel Like

 A customer unboxes a product.
 On the packaging — ideally integrated into the unboxing experience itself — there is a QR code.
 They scan it.

 A web page loads instantly.
 No app download, no redirect to an app store.
-Just a clean, mobile-native page — because web beats app for first-time product interactions.
+Just a clean, mobile-native page — because a clean, mobile-native experience is essential for first-time product interactions.

 The page asks for four things: name, email, purchase date, and where they bought it.
 They tap Submit.